xamarin/dev-days-labs/HandsOnLab/README.md

 This solution contains 4 projects

-* DevDaysSpeakers (Portable) - Portable Class Library that will have all shared code (model, views, and view models).
+* DevDaysSpeakers  - Shared Project that will have all shared code (model, views, and view models).
 * DevDaysSpeakers.Droid - Xamarin.Android application
 * DevDaysSpeakers.iOS - Xamarin.iOS application
 * DevDaysSpeakers.UWP - Windows 10 UWP application (can only be run from VS 2015 on Windows 10)

 ![Solution](http://content.screencast.com/users/JamesMontemagno/folders/Jing/media/44f4caa9-efb9-4405-95d4-7341608e1c0a/Portable.png)

-The **DevDaysSpeakers (Portable)** also has blank code files and XAML pages that we will use during the Hands on Lab.
+The **DevDaysSpeakers** project also has blank code files and XAML pages that we will use during the Hands on Lab.

 #### NuGet Restore